 Mount Bromo is an active volcano and is part of the Tengger Massif located in East Java.
 As it belongs to the Bromo Tengger Semeru National Park, it is not the highest peak of the massif but is the most visited tourist attraction.
 It’s last eruption was in January 28, 2011.
 After checking out from Ketapang Indah Hotel, our driver took us directly to Probolinggo, a base town for Bromo goers.
 It took roughly about 6 hours to get there and it was quite a tiring ride.
 Along the way, there was nothing much to see but trees and trees.
 As we reached Probolinggo, it was already dark, and we were going uphill.
 The higher we went, the colder it got.
 It felt like we were never going to reach our inn.

 We stayed at this inn called Bromo Permai I. It wasn’t the fanciest place I’ve ever stayed but the staff were pretty friendly.
 The room was damp and it felt pretty uncomfortable when I walked in.
 I’m in fact horrified with wet places and it made me feel like the room was a little dirty.
 There was nothing to brag about the room but it was what I have expected from some inn atop of a mountain.
 Well, what could you do?
 I had to suck it up and try my best to convince my wife that it’s going to fine even though I feel a little uneasy myself.
 The temperature was cold and there weren’t any heaters in the room as well.
 The only best thing about the place were the hot water kettle they provided which has kept us warm and the only source of warm water for us to brush our teeth.
-We quickly checked all our photography gear and had gotten everything packed before heading to bed.

 The next day, we left the inn at around 4am.
 Our driver had hired a 4WD for us and we all went up together.
 It was a short ride of roughly around half an hour to the viewing point.
 By the time we have reached the viewing area, it was already packed with millions of people.
 I was so shocked as I couldn’t find any spot for myself.
 Fann and I walked around trying to find an acceptable spot when suddenly my driver called us over as he has found an area around the corner.
 The view was pretty great and we were fortunate as no one has found it yet.
 After about 5 minutes, more people came pouring in around us.